How to Speak Like a Data Center Geek

 Trend 3: Digital infrastructure is increasingly comprised of interconnected partner ecosystems

 Global digital businesses simply can’t be successful operating in a vacuum.
-They need to be able to capitalize on their own strengths, while also quickly and easily drawing from the respective strengths of a diverse group of partners.
+They need to capitalize on their own strengths, while also quickly and easily drawing from the respective strengths of a diverse group of partners and service providers.

-Digital infrastructures are changing to reflect the growing importance of partner ecosystems.
-Many organizations are building hybrid multicloud environments, interconnecting with multiple cloud providers to optimize performance without the risk of traversing the public internet.
 Businesses are also planning for hybrid IT environments.
-This will require them to integrate both physical and digital infrastructures from multiple providers, including on-premises, cloud and colocated environments.
-Finally, businesses will need to be able to access data from across internal and external data sources in order to ensure their modern applications are performing at their full potential.
+This will require them to integrate both physical and digital infrastructure from multiple providers, including on-premises, cloud and colocated environments.
+Finally, businesses will need to access data from across internal and external data sources to ensure their modern applications are performing to their full potential.

 Unlock the future of digital infrastructure with interconnection

-The right digital infrastructure enables organizations to adapt to all these technology trends dynamically—in an edge-to-cloud automated and flexible consumption model—so that when the need arises, they can rapidly assemble and reassemble the right building blocks and resources.
-In many ways, the ability to interconnect with partner and customer ecosystems is key to helping organizations realize the true value of their digital infrastructures.
+The right digital infrastructure enables organizations to adapt to all these technology trends dynamically, using an automated, flexible edge-to-cloud consumption model.
+When the need arises, they can rapidly assemble and reassemble the right building blocks and resources.
+In many ways, the ability to interconnect digital infrastructure—both internally and with ecosystem partners—is key to enabling this level of agility and flexibility.

 Interconnection is the direct and private exchange of digital traffic between two or more parties inside a carrier-neutral colocation data center.
-Bypassing the public internet to connect directly with strategic ecosystem partners is the secret sauce that helped digital leaders modernize IT systems, optimize application performance, improve security and scale faster, all while reducing cost and inefficiency.
+Bypassing the public internet to directly connect their infrastructure components is the secret sauce that helps digital leaders modernize IT systems, optimize application performance, improve security, scale faster and reduce inefficiency.

 Equinix’s role in a digital-first world

-Equinix is the world’s digital infrastructure company, providing a trusted global platform that delivers everything digital leaders need to accelerate transformation and advance their competitive advantage.
-Our internal benchmark studies of digital leaders have helped us identify three components as foundational building blocks for digital infrastructures:
+Equinix is the world’s digital infrastructure company™, providing a trusted global platform that delivers everything digital leaders need to accelerate transformation and advance their competitive advantage.
+Our internal benchmark studies of digital leaders have helped us identify three components as foundational building blocks for digital infrastructure:

 • Digital core: Includes corporate network, multicloud and regional back-end data infrastructure locations.